csokmen/learn-angular/README.md

 *   **`ResolveFn`**: A function type for a resolver.
 It returns an `Observable`, a `Promise`, or a direct value.
 The resolved data is then made available on the `ActivatedRoute`'s `data` property.

 Commit: https://github.com/csokmen/learn-angular/commit/6837bad698aa9d9748fe7b4ac9746294b15603d4

+## 12. Pipes

+Pipes are simple functions used in templates to transform data for display.
+They take data as input and return a transformed value.
+Angular has several built-in pipes, and you can also create your own custom pipes for more specific transformations.

+*   **Built-in Pipes**: Common pipes like `DatePipe`, `UpperCasePipe`, `LowerCasePipe`, `CurrencyPipe`, and `JsonPipe`.
+*   **Custom Pipes**: You can create your own pipe by creating a class decorated with `@Pipe` that implements the `PipeTransform` interface.

+Commit: